 and if that agreement is altered in accordance with the provisions thereof, includes that agreement as so altered from time to time;

-the first supplementary agreement means the agreement of which a copy is set forth in the Second Schedule;
+eighth supplementary agreement means the agreement of which a copy is set forth in the Schedule to the Alumina Refinery Agreements (Alcoa) Amendment Act 1987;

-the second supplementary agreement means the agreement of which a copy is set forth in the Third Schedule;
+fifth supplementary agreement means the agreement of which a copy is set forth in the Sixth Schedule;

-the third supplementary agreement means the agreement of which a copy is set forth in the Fourth Schedule;
+first supplementary agreement means the agreement of which a copy is set forth in the Second Schedule;

-the fourth supplementary agreement means the agreement of which a copy is set forth in the Fifth Schedule;
+fourth supplementary agreement means the agreement of which a copy is set forth in the Fifth Schedule;

-the fifth supplementary agreement means the agreement of which a copy is set forth in the Sixth Schedule;
+second supplementary agreement means the agreement of which a copy is set forth in the Third Schedule;

-the sixth supplementary agreement means the agreement set out in the Schedule to the Alumina Refinery (Wagerup) Agreement and Acts Amendment Act 1978, a copy of clause 18 of which is set forth in the Seventh Schedule;
+seventh supplementary agreement means the agreement of which a copy is set forth in the Eighth Schedule;

-the seventh supplementary agreement means the agreement of which a copy is set forth in the Eighth Schedule;
+sixth supplementary agreement means the agreement set out in the Schedule to the Alumina Refinery (Wagerup) Agreement and Acts Amendment Act 1978, a copy of clause 18 of which is set forth in the Seventh Schedule;

-the eighth supplementary agreement means the agreement of which a copy is set forth in the Schedule to the Alumina Refinery Agreements (Alcoa) Amendment Act 1987.
+third supplementary agreement means the agreement of which a copy is set forth in the Fourth Schedule.

-[Section 2 amended by No. 48 of 1963 s.
+[Section 2 amended: No. 48 of 1963 s.
 2; No. 76 of 1966 s.
 2; No. 61 of 1967 s.
 2; No. 47 of 1972 s.
 2; No. 34 of 1974 s.
 2; No. 15 of 1978 s.
 5; No. 99 of 1986 s.
 4; No. 86 of 1987 s.
 7.]

 3. Approval and ratification of agreement